Menu

 The Benefits of Using LED Lighting in a Hospital and Other Medical Facilities

-Healthcare facilities benefit tremendously from LED technology compared to outdated HID and fluorescent systems.
-Based on our extensive experience with commercial retrofits, here's why LEDs consistently outperform traditional lighting:
+Healthcare facilities benefit from LED technology compared to outdated HID and fluorescent systems.
+Based on our experience with commercial retrofits, here are key reasons LEDs outperform traditional lighting:

 • High-Quality Lighting - Medical accuracy requires true color visibility.
 Our fixtures deliver 90+ CRI (model dependent), revealing accurate skin tones and tissue colors crucial for diagnostics.